Amicus/end-dash/docs/inputs.md

 ## Text Inputs

 EndDash does two-way binding of model attributes to inputs.
-This is simple for text inputs by adding the attribute classname with a dash at the end
+On text inputs, the input's value is bound by EndDash to the referenced model's attribute when you add a classname of the attribute with a dash at the end.

 ```html
 <p>